 All these different tempo marks just mean that this is complicated.
 The moods and speeds keep changing.
-There are major sections, but the dominant feeling is minor.
+There are many different sections, but the dominant feeling is minor.
 It is extremely intense, very emotional, and there is a theme that is linked to fate.
 That fate theme is very important here, but it comes back again in the last movement.
-They key is F minor, but you only know that for sure because it ends powerfully in that key.
+They key is F minor, but you only know that for sure because it starts and ends powerfully in that key.

 Movement II: Andantino in modo di canzona

-This literally says something sort of slow, but not too slow that is in the style of a song.
+This literally says something sort of slow, but not too slow, and that is in the style of a song.
 It is one of the most expressive and lyrical slow movements every written, so probably nothing more is important.
 It is in the key of Bb minor.

 Movement III: Scherzo: Pizzicato ostinato — Allegro